0xSmash0th/php-src/README.md

 PHP is a popular general-purpose scripting language that is especially suited to web development.
-Fast, flexible and pragmatic, PHP powers everything from your blog to the most popular websites in the world.
+Fast, flexible and pragmatic, PHP powers everything from your blog to the most popular websites in the world!
 PHP is distributed under the [PHP License v3.01](LICENSE).

 [![Build status](https://travis-ci.org/php/php-src.svg?branch=master)](https://travis-ci.org/php/php-src)